Jip-Hop/sedunlocksrv-pba/README.md

 Because the drive is using hardware encryption, you can encrypt your server if the OS doesn't support encryption at all, or only for some disks (e.g. no encryption for the drive on which the OS is installed).

 Even for systems which support encrypting all drives, using a SED with `sedunlocksrv-pba` can be useful because of the remote unlock functionality.
-Unlock and continue booting from any device on your LAN via HTTPS.
+Unlock and continue booting from any device on your LAN via HTTPS/SSH.
 If you're using a password manager you can conveniently auto-fill the unlock password.

 ## Features
 - Unlock your SED from a browser (via HTTPS)
+- Unlock your SED via SSH
 - Change disk password from a browser (via HTTPS)
 - Not limited to us_english keyboard mapping
 - Reboot button to boot from the unlocked drive